Coffee Triangle, Colombia - Things to Do in Coffee Triangle

 Coffee Farm Tours

 Booking Tip: Entry costs around $3 USD.
-Start early (7-8 AM) to avoid crowds and afternoon rain.
-Bring layers as weather changes quickly at this altitude.
-Jeep transport from Salento costs about $2 each way.
+Start early (8 AM) to avoid crowds and catch the best light.
+The full hiking loop takes 5-6 hours, but you can do shorter walks.
+Bring layers as weather changes quickly in the cloud forest.

 Getting There